 The areas covered are just as diverse as the members of the society.
 Physicists, economists, computer scientists or mechanical engineers – JCT unites experts from a number of fields with a wide range of different perspectives.
 JCT looks for new dedicated students to join them at the beginning of each semester.
 Why not apply?

 A hospital for teddy bears

-Teddies with toothache, cuddly tortoises with a sore tummy or dolls with a broken arm: students of medicine and pharmacy organise the teddy bear hospital once a year in the Schlossgarten at FAU for cuddly toys who are not well.
-Over three days, the FAU students treat the cuddly toys children bring, helping children get used to going to a doctor through play.
+Teddies with toothache, cuddly tortoises with a sore tummy or dolls with a broken arm: students of medicine and pharmacy organize the teddy bear hospital once a year in the Schlossgarten at FAU for cuddly toys who are not feeling well.
+Over three days, the FAU students treat cuddly toys children bring, helping children get used to going to a doctor through play.
 The patients are examined carefully, given plasters and bandages and sent back home to recover after visiting the pharmacy.

 Several stands are available where the young visitors can try their hand at being a doctor themselves: putting on a bandage, taking an x-ray or assisting in the operating theatre.
 The cuddly toys can even go for a check up to students studying dentistry in Erlangen, showing children how to keep their teeth clean and healthy.

 Funklust had a look around the teddy bear hospital for you:

 Students at FAU have set up the Refugee Law Clinic Erlangen-Nürnberg (RLC).
 They advise asylum seekers preparing for their hearing as part of the asylum process.
 The non-profit association has over 70 members, most of whom are students.
 Nevertheless, the RLC team would welcome even more volunteers.
 You can get involved in various different areas, for example providing advice, organizing events, public relations or translation.
 Members meet once a month to get to know each other, chat and share ideas.
 The dates are published on Facebook.